 Can a business be eligible for a capital investment rebate if they lease a building from a local government?

-If a developer is constructing a building where a JCF business will be located, does the developer receive the capital investment rebate?
+If a developer is constructing the building where a JCF business will be located, does the developer receive the capital investment rebate?

 In a lease scenario, how does a business leasing a facility prove $500,000 in real property improvements if the developer is building a new building?